Police still searching for suspects in triple shooting

 Boone's neighbors, like Glenn Keller, echo her desire for change.
 He lost his son to gun violence in 2015.

 Keller feels gun violence has escalated too much in the city.
-With youth being involved in more incidents, he said it shows we've gotten too desensitized.
+Now, young people are increasingly involved in more incidents.
+That just shows that society has become too desensitized, he said.

 "It doesn't even have a shocking effect anymore.
-It's 'Oh yea, well who was it this time?'
-It's like a norm, it's unreal to live this way," he said.
+It's 'Oh yeah?
+Well, who was it this time?'
+It's like a norm.
+It's unreal to live this way," he said.

 If you have any information about this shooting, you can contact Southeast District detectives at 410-396-2422.